The India-Nepal border crossing – all the information on how to cross the border by land from Gorakhpur to Sonauli and the other crossing points.

 Also read – Things to Do in Pokhara Nepal as A Tourist

-Things to Do As Soon As You Cross the India-Nepal Border
+Things to Do As Soon As You Cross the Border

 Two immediate steps from your end would make your life so much easier in Nepal before you board the bus to Kathmandu, Chitwan, or Pokhara from the border.
-As soon as you cross the India-Nepal border, you need to get a Nepali sim and convert your currency to Nepali Rupees.
+As soon as you cross from India to Nepal, you need to get a Nepali sim and convert your currency to Nepali Rupees.

 How to Get Nepali Sim